OmniLayer/spec/README.md

 To accept an existing sell order, an address simply publishes the same message type with an inverse offer (e.g. selling Goldcoins for Mastercoins in the example below) at a unit price which is greater than or equal to the existing sell order's unit price.
 The protocol then finds existing sell orders that qualify (match), possibly including existing sell orders from that same address.

-A liquidity bonus for the seller provides an incentive for people to put their coins up for sale at a price which does not get filled instantly, increasing available liquidity on the exchange.
-The liquidity bonus for the existing seller is added to the amount paid by the new sell order.
+A liquidity bonus for the owners of existing sell orders provides an incentive for people to put their coins up for sale at a price which does not get filled instantly, increasing available liquidity on the exchange.
+The liquidity bonus for the owner of a matching sell order is added to the amount paid by the new sell order.
 The liquidity bonus is 0.3% of the amount paid by the new sell order, rounded to the nearest satoshi.
 The liquidity bonus percentage and/or calculation may change in the future.

 The following table shows examples of the liquidity bonus based on the new order amount for sale and existing order amount desired, for divisible coins.
 This table does not show new order minimum amount desired or the existing order amount for sale, which are not subject to the liquidity bonus.